pablo-reyes8/conditioning-stable-diffusion/README.md

 - Large datasets, filtered archives, checkpoints, generated images, and reports are ignored in `.gitignore`.
 - `data/filter_data.py` is a compatibility wrapper; the maintained workflow is the CLI in `scripts/data.py`.

+## License

+This project is licensed under the **MIT License**.
+Individual submodules may ship with their own notices if required.
+I recomend to reference the original papers.
+See the [LICENSE](LICENSE) file for the full legal text.